 Wireless: Communications in which electromagnetic waves carry a signal through space rather than along a wire.
 Refers primarily to wireless Internet access (Wi-Fi) available in an increasing number of places.

-Wireless Device: Electronic devices that can access the Internet without being physically attached by a cable or data line.
+Wireless Device: Electronic devices that can access the Internet without being physically attached by a data cable.

 YouTube (app): is a wildly popular video sharing app and site owned by Google where registered users can upload and share videos with anyone able to access the site.
-It has over 2 billion average monthly users and over 30 billion average daily users, with 300 hours of video uploaded every minute.
+It has over 2.5 billion average monthly users watching over one billion hours of videos every day.